-YOU MAY ALSO LIKE: Best Monitors for a Triple Monitor Setups
+- YOU MAY ALSO LIKE: Best Monitors for Triple Monitor Setups

 Dell’s Alienware brand has been one of the most recognized names in PC gaming for quite some time.
 That alone earns them a spot on our list, but in recent years the Dell brand has been producing some fantastic gaming products, independent of the Alienware label.